Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Copyrights

-My work (the code of the mod, the textures of the Xmas guns and of the AA-12) is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+My work (the code of the mod, the textures of the Xmas guns, of the AA-12 and of the .44 Magnum) is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [http://creativecommo...nses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 <br><br>
-The work of Flan (all the textures (excluded the Xmas guns and the AA-12) and some of the sounds) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The work of Flan (all the textures (excluded the Xmas guns, the AA-12 and the .44 Magnum) and some of the sounds) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit [http://creativecommo...nses/by-nc-sa/3.0/](https://creativecommons.org/licenses/by-nc-sa/3.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 ---